 Bourdieu’s cultural capital theory is challenged by Goldthorpe (2007) who finds it inherently flawed, that is, incompatible with the observed facts.
 In Britain as in other developed countries, working-class children have steadily increased their attendance beyond compulsory education in the last few decades.
 If there is a working-class habitus which instils an anti-learning attitude in them and which makes them feel like a fish out of water in school, why would their attendance rates have increased so much?
 The very fact of increasing attendance suggests that working-class children are not as anti-learning as the habitus theory would imply, but have an eagerness for more advanced learning if their family resources would allow them to.
 In an effort to provide an alternative and more viable explanation, Goldthorpe developed the ‘rational action theory’ (RAT), also called ‘relative risk aversion’ (RRA) theory (Breen and Goldthorpe, 1997; Goldthorpe, 2000; see also Kahneman, 2011) to explain both the increasing working-class uptake of education at the absolute level and the constant differential with the middle class uptake at the relative level.
-Key in the RRA thesis is the proposition that parents in all classes wish their children to do at least as well as they themselves have done in terms of class position and will try to avoid downward mobility.
+Key in the RRA thesis is the proposition that parents in all social positions would wish their children to do at least as well as they themselves have done in terms of educational and occupational attainment and to try to avoid downward mobility.
 When children are faced with the need to make decisions as to whether or not to proceed to a more advanced level of study or to enter the labour market at the end of compulsory schooling, they will consult with their parents.
-The outcome of such consultation is that working-class children with more limited socio-cultural-economic resources will tend to make ‘realistically feasible’ decisions as their parents have precarious positions in the labour market (called ‘strategy from below’) whereas middle-class children, backed by their superior resources, will tend to make more ambitious decisions, and this being the case even when they have similar, or even lower, levels of academic performance (called ‘strategy from above’).
+The outcome of such consultation tends to be that working-class children with more limited socio-cultural-economic resources will usually make ‘realistically feasible’ decisions (called ‘strategy from below’) whereas middle-class children, backed by superior resources, will more often than not make more ambitious decisions, even when they have similar or even lower levels of academic performance as compared with working-class children (called ‘strategy from above’).
 This tendency to exercise caution (risk aversion) in the case of working-class children and to embrace challenge (risk venture) in the case of middle-class children underlies the distinction between the primary and the secondary effects, a distinction made by Boudon (1974).
 The primary effects may be of a genetic or socio-economic-cultural kind, and refer to levels of academic performance that are actually achieved by children from different class origins.
-It is usually the case that students from more advantaged backgrounds tend to have higher performance than those from more disadvantaged backgrounds.
-The secondary effects refer to the different choices that children will make in conjunction with their parents at critical junctions on the educational journey from compulsory (GCSE) to post-compulsory work such as transition to A-Level and furthermore to university studies in England.
+It is usually the case that students from more advantaged backgrounds have higher levels of performance than do those from more disadvantaged backgrounds.
+The secondary effects refer, however, to the different choices that children of different class origins will tend to make in consultation with their parents at critical junctions on their educational journey from compulsory (GCSE) to post-compulsory work such as transition to A-Level and, furthermore, to undergraduate and post-graduate studies in England.
 Both the ‘realistically feasible’ choices and the more ‘ambitious’ choices are deemed rational by the actors given the circumstances in which they find themselves.